andrasq/arlib/Readme.md

 #### FileReader

 fast file reader to feed data to fgets.
-A smidge faster than a read stream created with a reasonable highWaterMark (50% faster than with defaults)
+A smidge faster than a read stream created with a reasonable highWaterMark (50% faster than a stream created with defaults)

         var FileReader = require('arlib').FileReader;
         var fp = new Fgets(new FileReader('/etc/motd'));
         // line = fp.fgets();

+### phpdate( format, timestamp )

+return a formatted date string like PHP's date() does.
+Supports most of the conversions (but not the ISO-8601), though timezone and localization support is rather lacking.
+North America timezones should work.

+See [php's date](php.net/manual/en/function.date.php) for the list of supported conversions.
+Of them, W and o are not implemented.

+                phpdate('Y-m-d H:i:s.u T');       // 2014-10-18 04:56:53.437000 EDT